y-takefuji/water/README.md

 waterq is is a PyPI application designed to seamlessly download the results.csv file and provide visualizations of time-series water quality data across a variety of characteristics. waterq serves as an interactive platform that allows users to explore and analyze selected water quality characteristics.

 waterq empowers users to identify anomalies in water quality data, spanning from historical records to current observations and extending into near-future predictions.
+Red points indicate anomalities.

 # How to install waterq